aklciot/Open-Data-Telemetry-Network/README.md

 This gateway is designed to create a telemetry connection for situations where standard 2.4 Ghz WiFi and mains power is available.
 <br>
 <br>
-<i>If you don’t have access to mains power or a suitable Wifi connection, please <a href="mailto:aklciot@gmail.com">contact us</a> about the mobile 4G solar powered gateway version.</i>
+<i>NOTE: If you don’t have access to mains power or a suitable Wifi connection, please <a href="mailto:aklciot@gmail.com">contact us</a> about the mobile 4G solar powered gateway version.</i>
 <br>
 <li>Receives open LoRa massages and publishes as comma delimited text to MQTT over a standard Wifi connection
 <li>Includes an embedded webserver and application for simple setup using mobile or PC